Faris-ML/oil-landscape-generative-AI/README.md

 # oil landscape generative AI
- the project is an AI system that generate oil landscape paintings using ada-styleGAN2, we have train our model for 4 days and we are continuing training.
+ The project is an AI system that generate oil landscape paintings using ada-styleGAN2, we have train our model for 4 days and we are continuing training.

+ The GAN network architecture is from NVlabs https://github.com/NVlabs/stylegan2-ada ,check there full code.

- the repository folders :
+ The repository folders :

- 1-image_generated : the best generated images of our model
+ 1-Image_generated : the best generated images of our model

- 2-video : a latent walk generated video
+ 2-Video : a latent walk generated video

- the generated images :
+ The generated images :
  ![alt text](https://github.com/Faris-ML/oil-landscape-generative-AI/blob/main/fakes000282.jpg)